Today I’m going to show you the best 30-06 scope for your rifle.

 Magnification: Variable | Dimensions: 12.6-in Length | Weight: 11.2 oz. | MOA Adjustment Clicks: ¼

 If you’re going from iron sights to a scope for the first time, the Leupold VX-1 will make that transition smooth and painless.

 The Duplex reticle is extremely simple to use: put the crosshairs on the target and pull the trigger, no math involved.
 However, the BDC reticle does offer some advantages, especially on a .30-06.
 That said, after using your .30-06 for a while, you’ll be familiar with the bullet drop, and at short enough ranges it won’t matter very much.

 Additionally, it boasts one of the longest eye relief distances for a scope in its price range, though that distance does decrease on higher magnifications.

 The Leupold VX-1 does its best work at short to mid ranges.
 At shorter ranges, this scope shines because of its superior clarity.
 As a result of its multi-coat glass, looking through is a joy.
 Though it can go up to 9X, it performs best at 3X, with some loss of field of view and brightness at higher magnifications.

 There are also some issues with the adjustment knobs.
 They can be a little hard to turn, especially right out of the box.
 However, after using the scope for a while, the knobs do loosen up considerably.

 Is It the One for You?

 If you’re looking for a great entry level scope with everything you need to start out, the Leupold VX-1 is a great choice.
-You can hook it on your rifle and head out hunting without spending a lot of time fiddling with adjustments.
+You can hook it on your rifle (or your AR-15) and head out hunting without spending a lot of time fiddling with adjustments.